 WFM: What is the percentage of unorganized market share for window profiles and window systems?

 PM: The market for window systems and profiles is in the range of 12 to 15 thousand crores.
-About 70 to 80 percent of window produced is from the unorganized sector.
-Only 20 to 25 percent is produced by the organized sector, out of which the share of uPVC is much more, whereas aluminium, wood and steel windows/ profiles are produced more by the unorganized sector.
-There are very few aluminium profile manufacturers in the organized sector (e.g. companies like Shueco, Alcoa or Reynaers).
+About 70 to 80 percent of the window produced is from the unorganized sector.
+Only 20 to 25 percent is produced by the organized sector, out of which the share of uPVC is much more, whereas aluminum, wood and steel windows/ profiles are produced more by the unorganized sector.
+There are very few aluminum profile manufacturers in the organized sector (e.g. companies like Shueco, Alcoa or Reynaers).